CancerDataAggregator/Community-Notebooks/README.md

 ## Contributing

-To submit a notebook, add it to the main folder and make a pull request.
-Please be sure to fill out all fields of the pull request template.
+To submit a notebook:

+- add it to the main folder and make a pull request
+- Please be sure to fill out all fields of the pull request template.
 Failure to fill in these fields will result in a delay in approving your work.
+- Watch your PR for change requests
-Once your notebook has been tested and approved, it will be available for the scientific community both as a notebook in this repository and in the CDA Community Notebooks binder.
+- Once your notebook has been tested and approved, it will be available for the scientific community both as a notebook in this repository and in the CDA Community Notebooks binder.

 Note all notebooks should be visible for release and be a finished product to be viewed by the general public.